aut0mat1clol/SPRAWL-zero-SRDB/Levels/Buried.md

 # ![Buried](../Images/Buried.png)

 Unlike The Graveyard, the fastest patch to play this level is the current one.
-(No videos for now — I'll add them later.)

 ## Beginning